catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 Cloud it is worth learning how to provision resources programmatically.

 Each of the different methods have pro's and cons.
-Some are easier to impliment than others, some give you more information on the creation process as a whole and Some let you have more customisation options.
+Some are easier to implement than others, some give you more information on the creation process as a whole and Some let you have more customisation options.
 So even if you are comfortable with just using one method at the beginning, we recommend taking a look at the others over time as your needs may change and the other methods may